Call for 2026-27 Community Partners!

 -

-- In September a team of UI students, faculty, and staff visit your community, meet with project leads, and take a tour.
+- September: UI students, faculty, and staff visit your community, meet with project leads, and take a tour.

 Timeline at a Glance